gpiskas/gpiskas.github.io/src/content/posts/refresh-oauth2-tokens-spring-boot-spring-cloud-azure.md

 type: post
 ---

 In modern web applications, security is paramount.
 Implementing secure authentication mechanisms ensures that only authorized users can access protected resources.
-Spring Boot provides robust support for security features, including OAuth2 integration for authentication with Azure Entra ID (Azure AD).
-However, managing OAuth2 tokens efficiently, especially token refreshing, can be challenging.
+Spring Boot provides robust support for security features, including OAuth 2.0 integration for authentication with Azure Entra ID (Azure AD).
+However, managing OAuth 2.0 tokens efficiently, especially token refreshing, can be challenging.
 In this blog post, we'll explore how to enhance token management in a Spring Boot application using Spring Cloud Azure and a simple servlet filter.

 ## Table of Contents

 ## Understanding Token Management
-Before diving into implementation details, let's understand the importance of token management in OAuth2-based authentication.
-OAuth2 tokens, such as **access tokens** and **refresh tokens**, play a crucial role in securing APIs and resources.
+Before diving into implementation details, let's understand the importance of token management in OAuth 2.0-based authentication.
+OAuth 2.0 tokens, such as **access tokens** and **refresh tokens**, play a crucial role in securing APIs and resources.
 Access tokens grant access to protected resources, while refresh tokens are used to obtain new access tokens without requiring user credentials.
 Managing token **expiration and refreshing** tokens before they expire is essential for maintaining seamless user experiences and security.

 This is especially relevant in connection to the expiry of a session, which is an independent procedure handled by the app server (e.g. Tomcat).

 <p class="tip">You can check the contents of your tokens on <a href="https://jwt.io/">jwt.io</a><p>

 ## Integrating Azure Entra ID (Azure AD) with Spring Boot
 Spring Boot provides integration with Azure Entra ID through [**Spring Cloud Azure**](https://learn.microsoft.com/en-us/azure/developer/java/spring-framework/configure-spring-boot-starter-java-app-with-azure-active-directory).
-By configuring Azure AD properties and dependencies in your Spring Boot application, you can enable OAuth2-based authentication with Azure AD.
+By configuring Azure AD properties and dependencies in your Spring Boot application, you can enable OAuth 2.0-based authentication with Azure AD.
 This integration simplifies the authentication process and provides seamless access to Azure resources.
 Here is how you can achieve this:

 `pom.xml`: Add these dependencies to your maven project.
 ```xml